corrode/corrode.github.io/content/blog/options/index.md

 ## What Do People Usually Do?

-The most common solution I see is that people are confused for a bit, try to understand the error message, and eventually just give up use `unwrap` and make a mental note to come back to it later.
+The most common solution I see is that people are confused for a bit, try to understand the error message, and eventually just give up, use `unwrap`, and make a mental note to come back to it later.

 ```rust